envi-idl/UAVToolkit/README.md

 #### Customizing Batch RedEdge Parameters

-If you are running the `UAVBatchRedEdge` task, then you can pass in a custom `UAVBandAlignment` task to edit all paramters of the registration process.
+If you are running the `UAVBatchRedEdge` task, then you can pass in a custom `UAVBandAlignment` task to edit all parameters of the registration process.
 Here is an example of how you can do this to have the `UAVBatchRedEdge` generate multi-channel TIFFs instead of multi-page TIFFs.

 ```idl
 ;set IDL's compile options